gxshub/cargo-tracker/README.md

 This sample Spring Boot project is used to illustrate the patterns of Domain-Driven Design.
-It is based on the source code<sup id="a1">[1](#f1)</sup> in Chapter 4 of the book _Practical Domain Driven Design_ with modification.
+It is based on the source code<sup id="a1">[1](#f1)</sup> in Chapter 4 of the book _Practical Domain-Driven Design in Enterprise Java_ with modification.

 This Spring Boot project uses Apache Kafka as a messaging platform.
 To run this project, you need to set up Kafka first.